 Are you thinking about trying your hand at raising a bottle calf?
 It isn’t as hard as you may think.
+Raising a bottle calf is wonderful for people who are just beginning to farm.
 This article will describe five steps to raising a bottle calf.

 - Raising a bottle calf is a great way to expand your farm.